abgroen/abgroen/content/post/0001_causepredict_sept20/index.md

 image:
   caption: 'Image credit: **Photo by Martin Spiske on Unsplash**'
   placement: 3
+math: true
-title: cause&predict!
-[1]: Averages and their implications
+title: cause&predict (1): Averages and their implications
 ---

 This will become the first blog-post in the cause&predict series where I discuss latest trend regarding statistics and data science.
 I will review books, discuss implication of ideas, and reflect on how social and computer science might be combined for the better.

 TEMPLATE
 Academic is designed to give technical content creators a seamless experience.
 You can focus on the content and Academic handles the rest.